Consumer Protection Overview

 Debt Collectors

-If you tell them you prefer to communicate in writing, they’re also required by law to stop with the phone calls and send you letters instead.
-You can contact the consumer protection division of state or federal government agencies for any violation of consumer protection from service providers.
+If you tell them you prefer to communicate in writing, they’re required to stop with the phone calls and send you letters instead.
+Contact your state attorney general or consumer protection division for collection agency violations.

 Phone Scammers

-Sometimes, con artists will try to use your phone number to scam you out of money.
-Never give out your financial information over the phone, login information for any secure accounts, or personal information like your birthday, social security number, or family members’ names.
+Con artists will try to use your phone number to scam you out of money.
+Never give out your personal information over the phone.
+This includes your Social Security number, login information, or family members’ names.
 Legitimate businesses know not to ask for this information over the phone.

 Additional Consumer Protection Articles